knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

     }
 ```

-The method takes a mutable reference to `self` and Returns a `Result` type, with an Error variant and an `ok` variant containing an an array of two unsigned 8 bit integers.
+The method takes a mutable reference to `self` and returns a `Result` type, with an `Error` variant and an `ok` variant containing an `array` of two unsigned 8 bit integers.

-In the first line of the function body, we create an array of two `u8` containing the command that is sent to the sensor.
+In the first line of the function body, we create an `array` of two `u8` containing the command that is sent to the sensor.
 Next, we create an empty read buffer that contains two zeroed u8, because we only need the first two bytes of the bytes that are returned.
 We can ommit the CRC byte.

 Next, we call the `write()` method on the `SCD30`.
 It takes the address and a reference to the command as arguments.
 Then we call the read() method with the address and a mutable reference to the read buffer as arguments.

 The last operation is converting the returned bytes into decimal numbers, and returning them as array.

-In `fn main()` call the method on the sensor instance, and log the sensor's firmware version.
+✅ In `fn main()` call the method on the sensor instance, and log the sensor's firmware version.

 ```rust
 let firmware_version = sensor.get_firmware_version().unwrap();